atreyi-biswas/ui-ux-projects/30-day figma poster challenge/README.md

 - **Figma** (browser or desktop)
 - **Google Fonts** (for type pairing)
 - **Coolors.co** (for palette inspiration, when needed)
+- **Chatgpt** (for topic ideas and imaginary event ideas)

 ---

 ## 🔁 How I’m Doing It

 - One poster a day for 30 days
+- Not necessarily done continuously
 - No external design tools — just Figma
 - Each design takes about 30–60 minutes
 - I'm focusing on learning, not perfection